Current Research & Community Engagement:

 Indigenous water governance & co-governance:

-Current research includes a partnership with the Karuk Tribe that explores polycentric water governance and Indigenous self-determination in the mid Klamath watershed through social network analysis.
+Additional research with the Karuk Tribe has included a partnership that explores polycentric water governance and Indigenous self-determination in the mid Klamath watershed through social network analysis.

-I am examining models of Indigenous water co-governance, particularly for water quality, with a focus on how tribes leverage treatment as a state (TAS) policies and tribal water quality standards for advancing tribal sovereignty and sustainability.
+I have also examined models of Indigenous water co-governance, particularly for water quality, with a focus on how tribes leverage treatment as a state (TAS) policies and tribal water quality standards for advancing tribal sovereignty and sustainability.

-Community engaged research, decolonizing methodologies, & environmental justice:
+Community engaged research, Indigenous methodologies & environmental justice:

 I co-lead the Stanford Environmental Justice Working Group, and the Environmental Justice and Human Rights Lab, together with staff, faculty and student colleagues.